TheDevConnor/NexaLang/README.md

 4. Discord Server: https://discord.gg/wQcZvVJv

 # WARNING
-The language is still in developement and it may be a while hopefully.
+The language is still in developement and it may be a while.

 Release date: 01101001 01100100 01101011